Allen-Ho-0302/Factors-Influencing-Tommy-John-Surgery-Onset/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-One sentence conclusion: it really didn't matter much for the weight of players on the time between their debut and Tommy John surgery date, but we can slightly imply negatively correlated.
+One sentence conclusion: it really didn't matter much for the weight of players on the time between their debut and Tommy John surgery date, but we can slightly imply they are negatively correlated.